eirikeg1/Study-Notes/IN4060 - Semantic Technologies/RDF Overview.md

 * **Uniform Resource Identifiers**, are used to identify resources
 * Usually strings in a special format, not necessarily referenceable (not a webpage or something, just a string)
 * Should be unique, but is not strictly enforced
+	* Two **URI**s are equal if and only if they are equivalent under Simple String Comparison, this includes ports
 * **IRI**s (Internationalized Resource Identifier) are just URIs but encoded in Unicode.
 * Naturally have a _global_ scope, unique throughout the web
 	* Not checked for, but should be unique